 The island is spread over 3.7 sq km only and even the widest part of the island measures about 5 km.
-From Port Blair, it is accessible by a ferry.
-It was renamed as Shaheed Dweep in 2018 by the Government of India
+From Port Blair, it is accessible by ferry.
+It was renamed Shaheed Dweep in 2018 by the Government of India.

 The island’s major claim to fame is its white sand beaches, dotted with tropical evergreen forests.
 From exploring the unspoiled coral reefs to water sports, a wide range of activities are offered on the beaches.
 Go through this post to know what you can see and do in Neil Island.

 - Nearby Places To Visit

 Things To See and Do

 The list of things is not mentioned in any particular order.
 So, you can choose what you want to explore first depending on your itinerary.

 1. Natural Bridge

 A natural rock formation in the shape of a bridge is popularly known as Natural Bridge of Neil Island.
 Over a period of thousands of years, the living corals of the sea have formed this spectacular structure.
 It is also referred to as Howrah bridge by Bengali populace of the island.

 Corals grow and expand very slowly.
 Our guide told us that some of the slowest growing corals might increase only an inch in size in 10 years.
 Now imagine, how many thousands of years would have gone into shaping this spectacle of nature!